Guatemala–Mexico border: Programa Frontera Sur

 Like the Mexico–United States border, Mexico has some fencing along its southern border with Guatemala.
 In July 2014, Mexico adopted the Programa Frontera Sur at the urging of the United States.
 The plan proposes "to overcome common challenges related to migration and respect for human rights" and to establish "a more modern, efficient, prosperous and secure border."
 Instead of building a wall and preventing people from crossing the border, Mexico relies on interior enforcement via layers of checkpoints staffed by the National Institute of Migration, the military police, the Mexican Army, and the Mexican Navy.
 The results of the enforcement program has been mixed with increased detentions and removals but also increased victimization of migrants by criminal gangs and corrupt government officials due to more dispersed flows as migrants use less travelled routes.
 In 2015, Mexican authorities arrested more than 170,000 Central Americans up from 120,000 in 2014.
 In 2016, according to the Mexican civil rights organization Meso-American Migration Movement (Movimiento Migrante Mesoamericano), over 400,000 migrants crossed Mexico's southern border with 20,000 of them dying or disappearing in Mexico due to criminal gangs, trafficking, or exposure to the elements.

 Gun and drug running

 The border with Guatemala is the primary source of military grade weaponry – including rocket-propelled grenades, hand grenades, plastic explosives, and grenade launchers – used by the Mexican drug cartels.
 The weapons are typically stolen from Central American government munitions stockpiles.
-A 2010 U.S. diplomatic cable disclosed by WikiLeaks states that Mexico does not have sufficient resources to patrol the border with only 125 officers to monitor the entire 577 mi border.
+A 2010 leaked U.S. diplomatic cable states that Mexico does not have sufficient resources to patrol the border with only 125 officers to monitor the entire 577 mi border.
 Mexican officials confirm that they do not have sufficient resources as they have been concentrating their efforts on fighting the cartels in the North.